stossy11/Pluvia/README.md

 How to use Pluviana
 =================
-1) Creating the patched IPSW
+1) Creating the patched IPSW (if it gets stuck just re do it)

 Run ./make_ipsw.sh <Input_IPSW> jailbreak (if you want to jailbreak)